louis-hildebrand/plates/README.md

 ### Built-in functions

 - `__print__`: displays the data words starting at the top of the stack and continuing downwards until it reaches a zero word.
-Each word is interpreted as a UTF-32.
-The printed data will remain on the stack.
+Each word is interpreted as a UTF-32 character.
+The printed data will be popped from the stack.
 - `__input__`: reads one line of input from stdin and places each character onto the stack (with the first character read on top).
 The characters are represented in UTF-32.
 - `__birl__`: performs bitwise material implication (`x => y`) on the data words at the top of the stack, then rotates the result left by one bit.
 In other words, if `a` is the value at the top of the stack and `b` is the value below that, this function replaces them with `(!a | b).rotate_left(1)`.